Independent Contractor vs Employee: Differences Explained

 • The main difference between independent contractor vs employee is control, employees work under the employer’s direction, while independent contractors decide how, when, and where the work gets done.

-• Choosing the right worker classification impacts payroll taxes, benefits, compliance, and total costs under laws like the Fair Labor Standards Act.
+• Getting classification right impacts payroll taxes, benefits, and compliance with laws such as the Fair Labor Standards Act (FLSA) and the IRS Common Law Test.

 Need help hiring contractors or employees?
 Talk to us today.